azarjustinnick/replyr-ios/README.md

 * Button to send message
 * Button to fetch new messages in channel

-## Next up
+## Future improvements

 * Automatically display new messages
-* Multiple channels / channel switcher
+* Use push notifications to communicate new state to the app
 * Identity management and auth

-* Use push notifications to communicate new state to the app
+## Vision
+* Multiple channels with a channel switcher
+* Direct messages
+* Thread-based channel communication

 ## Terminology